influxdata/docs-v2/content/influxdb/cloud/reference/flux/stdlib/monitor/check.md

 _**Data type:** Function_

 ### data
-Meta data used to identify this check and append tags to each row.
+Metadata used to identify this check and append tags to each row.

 _**Data type:** Record_